Gray-Davidson-00/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-pwd * show current working directory path mkdir dir_name * creating a directory rm -r dir_name * deleting a directory touch filename.ext * creating a file using `touch` command rm filename * deleting a file cp old_name.ext new_name.ext * renaming a file ls -a * listing hidden files cp filename.ext directory * copying a file from one directory to another cd path switches you into the directory you specify (paths are relative to current directory) ls lists the contents of the current directory ls -t lists contents ordered by modification date ls -l lists in long format
+'pwd' * show current working directory path

+'mkdir dir_name' * creating a directory

+'rm -r dir_name' * deleting a directory

+'touch filename.ext' * creating a file using `touch` command

+'rm filename' * deleting a file

+'cp old_name.ext new_name.ext' * renaming a file

+'ls -a' * listing hidden files

+'cp filename.ext directory' * copying a file from one directory to another

+'cd' * path switches you into the directory you specify (paths are relative to current directory)

+'ls' * lists the contents of the current directory

+'ls -t' * lists contents ordered by modification date

+'ls -l' * lists in long format

 ---

 ### Q2.
 List Files in Unix

 What do the following commands do:
-`ls`
-lists files in a directory
+`ls`  lists files in a directory

-`ls -a`
-includes hidden files
+`ls -a`  includes hidden files

-`ls -l`
-lists in long format
+`ls -l`  lists in long format

-`ls -lh`
-appears to have something to do with abbreviations.  numbers of bytes such as 4387 are abbreviated to 4.3k `ls -lah` lists in long format including hidden files with abbreviations `ls -t`
+`ls -lh`  appears to have something to do with abbreviations.  numbers of bytes such as 4387 are abbreviated to 4.3k

+`ls -lah`lists in long format including hidden files with abbreviations

-lists files ordered by modification date
+`ls -t`  lists files ordered by modification date

-`ls -Glp`
-lists visible files in long format with directory names in blue (-G) followed by a "/" (-p)
+`ls -Glp`  lists visible files in long format with directory names in blue (-G) followed by a "/" (-p)

 ---